-JOINT VENTURE AGREEMENT (INDIA)
+JOINT VENTURE CONTRACT (INDIA)

+DATE:

+BETWE EEN:

+[addres

+AND:

-BETWE EEN: [company legal name] whose registered office is at [addre address, city and country] and registration/fiscal number is, represented by AND: [company legal name] whose registered office is at [addres ss, city and country] and registration/fiscal number is, represented by - arties express a mutual recognition of their legal authority to enter into this Strategic e Agreement and declare that: 4 ODJECT OF THE JOINT VENTURE 1.
-OBJECT OF THE JOINT VENTURE 1.1 Both Parties agree to join resources and endeavours according to the stipulations of the present Agreement in order to[brief description of the business of the Joint Venture]
+[addres [company legal name] whose registered office is at

+parties express a mutual recognition of their legal authority to enter into this Strategic e Agreement and declare that:

+1. OBJECT OF THE JOINT VENTURE

+1.1 Both Parties agree to join resources and endeavours according to the stipulations of the present Agreement in order to[brief description of the business of the Joint Venture]

-TERRITORY
+2. TERRITORY

-2.1 he territory in which the Joint Venture is concerned shall be [mer ntion the whole of India, certain Indian states or other countries].
+2.1 The territory in which the Joint Venture is concerned shall be [mention the whole of India, certain Indian states or other countries].